Patient Saved by Series of Steps After Cardiac Arrest

 By Friday, four days after Larry was stricken, the CCU staff began gradually weaning him from his medically induced coma and removing the ventilator and other machines that had helped to keep him alive.
 Within a relatively short time he was breathing on his own and was able to clearly answer questions designed to assess his mental status.
 “He just got better and better,” says Susan.

 A series of tests had revealed that there was a blockage in the left anterior descending artery of Larry’s heart.
 “This artery is sometimes called the ‘widow maker’ because it often proves fatal when it is blocked,” explains Gelfand.
 By preventing the flow of oxygen, the blockage can lead to ventricular fibrillation, the dangerous heart rhythm that caused Larry’s cardiac arrest.
-Dr. Gelfand recommended that Larry undergo cardiac bypass surgery and a team led by Chief of Cardiothoracic Surgery Kamal Khabbaz, MD, successfully performed the operation.
+Dr. Gelfand recommended that Larry undergo cardiac bypass surgery and a team led by Chief of Cardiac Surgery Kamal Khabbaz, MD, successfully performed the operation.

 “They later told me that three of my heart’s four arteries were completely blocked, and the fourth was partially blocked,” says Larry.
 “I honestly had no suspicion that I was as ill as I was.”